-National Roads Policies MTP 12 To enhance regional accessibility between key urban centres of population and their regions through the protection of the capacity, efficiency and safety of the national road network in County Mayo.
-MTP 13 To support the upgrading to a 'High Quality Road' of both the N5 and N17 National Primary Routes, within the county, as part of the Tran-European Transport Network (TEN-T).

-MTP 14 To support Transport Infrastructure Ireland in the provision of service and rest area facilities that may be proposed by the TII, and have regard to the provisions of Section 2.8 of the DoECLG Spatial Planning and National Roads Guidelines and the NRA Service Policy (August 2014), with regard to any other proposals for roadside service facilities or off-line service facilities along national roads and junctions that may be promoted by private developers.
-MTP 15 To protect the capacity, efficiency and safety of the national road network in Mayo by complying with the 'Spatial Planning and National Roads -Guidelines for planning authorities' (2012).
-MTP 16 To avoid the creation of any additional access points from new development or the generation of increased traffic from existing accesses to national roads to which speed limits greater than 60 km/h apply.
-MTP 17 In relation to sections of national roads on the approaches to or exit from urban centres that are subject to a speed limit of 60 kph before a lower 50 kph limit is encountered - otherwise known as transitional zones - provide for a limited level of direct access to facilitate orderly urban development.
+- To enhance regional accessibility between key urban centres of population and their regions through the protection of the capacity, efficiency and safety of the national road network in County Mayo. - To support the upgrading to a 'High Quality Road' of both the N5 and N17 National Primary Routes, within the county, as part of the Tran-European Transport Network (TEN-T). - To support Transport Infrastructure Ireland in the provision of service and rest area facilities that may be proposed by the TII, and have regard to the provisions of Section 2.8 of the DoECLG Spatial Planning and National Roads Guidelines and the NRA Service Policy (August 2014), with regard to any other proposals for roadside service facilities or off-line service facilities along national roads and junctions that may be promoted by private developers. - To protect the capacity, efficiency and safety of the national road network in Mayo by complying with the 'Spatial Planning and National Roads -Guidelines for planning authorities' (2012). - To avoid the creation of additional direct access points from new development adjoining national roads or the generation of additional traffic from existing direct accesses to national roads to which speed limits greater than 60 km/h apply.
+Special consideration will be given to access required to the renovation or replacement of existing residential properties or the accommodation of a son/daughter taking up the running of a family farm, utilising an existing access, in cases where access to a more minor road is not possible and provided that right sight distances can be achieved. - In relation to sections of national roads on the approaches to or exit from urban centres that are subject to a speed limit of 60 kph before a lower 50 kph limit is encountered otherwise known as transitional zones provide for a limited level of direct access to facilitate orderly urban development.
 Any such proposal must, however, be subject to a road safety audit carried out in accordance with the TII requirements and a proliferation of such entrances, which would lead to a diminution in the role of such zones, must be avoided.